townsquad/tsq-gallery/README.md

 - **topViewerTemplate** - Override the inner content of the top of the Viewer.
 Check `TSqGallerytopViewerTemplateRefContext` for variables access.
 - **bottomViewerTemplate** - Add content at the bottom of the Viewer.
 Check `TSqGallerybottomViewerTemplateRefContext` for variables access.
 - **loadingTemplate** - Override the loader shown at the Viewer.
+- **allowDownload** - Toogle display the option to download files on the Viewer.